stylekit/stylekit.github.io/_posts/2017-01-16-playground-and-framework.md

 ## Using nested .framework's in playground:

 Usually .frameworks rely on other .framework's to work.
-Playground doesn't allow this out of the box.
+(Playground doesn't allow this out of the box)

 1. file -> new project -> cocoa framework -> call it Child.framework -> cmd+b